LuisEnMarroquin/json-as-xlsx/README.md

 ]

 var settings = {
-  sheetName: 'First sheet',
+  sheetName: 'First sheet', // The name of the sheet
-  fileName: 'Users',
+  fileName: 'Users', // The name of the spreadsheet
-  extraLength: 3 // Expands the sizes of the columns
+  extraLength: 3 // A bigger number means that columns should be wider }
-}

 var download = true // If true will download the xlsx file, otherwise will return a buffer